sectorzero/antilag/README.md

 * should take almost no learning effort and less than 5 mins to setup and execute a c/c++ program
 * should provide easy way to invoke debuggers and profilers ( stretch goal )

-Current Tooling Integration :
+Current Library / Tooling Integration :
 * Uses cmake - the simplest engine with required power
-* Testing framework - integrated out of the box with googletest and googlemock
+* Testing framework - integrated out of the box with googletest
 * Git support
+* Designed for vim/emacs compile-edit-compile cycles
+* C++11 ( currently probably works only on MacOS )

+TODO Library / Tooling Integration :
+* Protobuf
+* Testing framework - integrated out of the box with googlemock
+* Testing framework - Catch
 * Boost support
-* Designed for vim/emacs compile-edit-compile cycles
+* logging - easyloggingcpp
+* google-breakpad
+* leveldb, wiredtiger, sqlite

 TODO :
 * profiling support ??